canonical/opensearch-operator/README.md

 This operator provides an OpenSearch cluster, with:
 - TLS (for the HTTP and Transport layers)
 - Automated node discovery
+- Observability
+- Backup / Restore
+- Safe horizontal scale-down/up
+- Large deployments

-The Operator in this repository is a Python script which wraps OpenSearch installed by the OpenSearch Snap, providing lifecycle management and handling events (install, start, etc).
+The Operator in this repository is a Python project installing and managing OpenSearch installed from the [OpenSearch Snap](https://snapcraft.io/opensearch), providing lifecycle management and handling events (install, start, etc).

 ## Usage